-Temporary Exhibitions at the Borusseum
+Temporary Exhibitions at the BORUSSEUM

 In addition to the permanent exhibition that showcases the history of Borussia Dortmund, the BORUSSEUM also hosts temporary exhibitions on a variety of themes.
 Past exhibitions, which provide an impression of the diverse topics covered, can be found on this page.